 Food Processor Attachments

-First, there is an S‑blade, also known as the Sabatier blade that operates in the food processor at the bottom part of the bowl.
-It is a versatile blade that helps the machine to grind, slice, chop, grate veggies and fruits, and churns some food ingredients like nut butter and pesto.
+First, an S‑blade, also known as the Sabatier blade, operates in the food processor at the bottom part of the bowl.
+It is a versatile blade that helps the machine grind, slice, chop, grate veggies and fruits, and churns some food ingredients like nut butter and pesto.
 Also, this blade is great for mixing to come up with perfect hummus and salsa.
 Moreover, when it is in a continuous pulse setting, it can turn a particular food item into a puree.

-At the top part of the bowl, there is a slicing disc that is closely similar to the shredding disc.
-In particular, this disc will make thin flat strips from apples, potato, zucchini, and other food items.
-To get even and fine slices, ensure that you slowly add the food items.
+A slicing disc is closely similar to the shredding disc at the bowl’s top part.
+In particular, this disc will make thin flat strips from apples, potatoes, zucchini, and other food items.
+Again, to get even and fine slices, ensure that you slowly add the food items.

-Apart from the three basic blades (S‑blade, slicing disc, and shredding disc), some food processors come with an additional blade known as dough blade/kneading paddle.
+Apart from the three basic blades (S‑blade, slicing disc, and shredding disc), some food processors come with an additional blade known as a dough blade/kneading paddle.
 It is less curved than the S‑blade and usually made from plastic.
-When using this blade, ensure that your food processor has a speed regulator to prevent heat buildup on the dough.
-Besides, there is a whisk or egg whip blade which has two straight arms.
+This blade ensures that your food processor has a speed regulator to prevent heat buildup on the dough.
+Besides, there is a whisk or egg whip blade with two straight arms.
 This blade enables the food processor to whip creams and egg white.
 Moreover, many standard food processors have a julienne disc.
 The user can deploy this disc to make matchsticks from food ingredients.

 Pros